-Now this might seem like a long time to be studying but to me it was well worth it.
-My experience gained over those years helped me tremendously to pass each exam, whilst each exam passed earned me pay rises and, on occasions, promotions.
+Now this might seem like a long time to be studying, but to me it was well worth it.
+My experience gained over those years helped me tremendously to pass each exam.
+In turn, each exam passed earned me pay rises and, on occasion, promotions.

 When I compare my route to completion of my chosen qualifications to that of my colleagues, I would choose mine every time.
-This is due to the fact that each graduate I have worked with, whilst more academic, each had not achieved what I did by the ages I did, and each also had student loans to pay for the privilege.
+This is due to the fact that each graduate I have worked with, while more academic, had not achieved what I did by the ages I did and also had student loans to pay.

-I am in no doubt that there will be many an employer who will insist on only employing a graduate due to the perceived greater ability or due to a desire to maintain a certain reputation within their industry.
-However, it should be known that there are still many employers who prefer a non-graduate.
+I am in no doubt that there will be many an employer who will insist on only employing a graduate due to their perceived greater ability or due to a desire to maintain a certain reputation within their industry.
+However, it should be known that there are still many employers who prefer non-graduates.
 They are just as able to be moulded into a firm’s culture and learn quickly.

-It is also worth mentioning that, like a number of you, I’m sure, I had no idea what I wanted to be when I grew up.
+It is also worth mentioning that—like a number of you, I’m sure—I had no idea what I wanted to be when I grew up.
 I went to college and did A-levels in business studies and IT in order to get a good grounding for as wide a range of businesses as I could.
-I certainly never grew up thinking I wanted to be an Insolvency Practitioner!
+I certainly never grew up thinking I wanted to be an insolvency practitioner!
 I fell into the job and found that I enjoyed it as I experienced it.
 Therefore, if you are uncertain on what to do (like I was), my advice to you would be not to discount day-release tuition.
-You can earn whilst you learn, and you do not risk being over qualified and without a job.
+You can earn while you learn, and you do not risk being over-qualified and without a job.

 Article written by Ben Robson, a licensed insolvency practitioner of Bridge Newland Limited.
 For more information on him or insolvency generally you can visit www.bridgenewland.com.